 Once the visa is secured, you must apply for a Portuguese residence permit from within the country.

 Which residence permit you can apply for will depend on your employment situation.

 This is the standard residence permit for most employees working in Portugal.
-The permit is valid for one year and can be renewed for up to five years, after which the holder can apply for permanent Portuguese residence.
-You will need to satisfy these conditions to be approved.
+The permit is valid for one year and can also be renewed for up to five years, after which the holder can apply for permanent Portuguese residence.
+You must satisfy these conditions for approval.